Welcome to Squirrelers and to the Global Stock Markets edition of the Carnival of Personal Finance!

 Jeff Rose from Good Financial Cents presents What to Watch For With Debt Settlement Companies, and says, “Here’s a closer look at debt settlement companies and some things you need to watch out for.”

-Sean Smarty from Grow Money presents Benefits of Paying Off Your Mortgage Early
+Sean Smarty from GTA6 and Grow Money presents Benefits of Paying Off Your Mortgage Early

 S&P/TSX 60 (Canada) – 60 large company stocks traded on the Toronto Stock Exchange